 After that, versions of Tomcat and the Tomcat Native library are offered, but you can always select "n" for any package, if you do not want to install it or if it already exists.
-Please be aware that even if you install the Tomcat native library, you have to take care of its configuraion to be able to use the HTTPS protocol for OpenEMM (see chapter 10 for details).
+Please be aware that even if you install the Tomcat native library, you have to take care of its configuration to be able to use the HTTPS protocol for OpenEMM (see section Apache Native Library for details).